Fourier Series-Based Approximation of Time-Varying Parameters in Ordinary Differential Equations: Numerical Results

 \section{Numerical Results}

-In this section, we perform numerical experiments demonstrating the effectiveness of the proposed method under different scenarios in which $\theta(t)$ is a periodic parameter with a known period, an assumed to be unknown period, and when $\theta(t)$ is a polynomial function that is not periodic over the time interval of available data.
-Results were generated using MATLAB$^{ \textregistered}$ programming language.
+In this section, we detail the results of several numerical experiments demonstrating the effectiveness of the proposed methodology under different scenarios for $\theta(t)$; more specifically, we consider examples where $\theta(t)$ is a periodic TVP, in cases assuming both a known period and an unknown period, and where $\theta(t)$ is a non-periodic TVP over the time interval of available system data.
+Results were obtained using MATLAB$^{ \textregistered}$ (The MathWorks, Inc., Natick, MA) programming language.